 - Small piece of horseradish root

-- 1 grape leaf and its top or other leaves like cucumber, oak, raspberry or mugwort would work great too.
+- 1 grape leaf and its top or other leaves like cucumber, white oak, raspberry or mugwort would work great too.

 - sour dough bread (To prevent the bread from getting mushy, I use the dried out crust or rolls).